winesapOS/winesapOS/README.md

 Only UEFI is supported for dual-boot installations of winesapOS.
 For legacy BIOS boot, [create and flash](#getting-started) a normal portable [release](https://github.com/winesapOS/winesapOS/releases) image such as the minimal or performance.
 Those all support both legacy BIOS boot and UEFI.

-Install (if necessary) macOS or Windows first.
+Install (if necessary) Fedora, macOS, SteamOS, Ubuntu, or Windows first.
 Then proceed with installing winesapOS onto the same drive.

 ##### macOS Dual-Boot Preparation Guide